nathanielbd/bjc2020/script.md

 > [x] Segue.mp4
 > [x] edit

-Well that question's the perfect segue into talking about control theory!
+Well that question's the perfect segue into talking about cybernetics!

 > [x] demo with Kp, Ki, Kd all 0
 > demo_zero.mp4